 - Sentinel node biopsy: Removal of a lymph node to determine if it is cancerous

 - Local or regional tissue transfer: Reconstruction of head and neck defects using nearby tissue or tissue from an adjacent region

 - Free tissue transfer: Microvascular reconstruction of head and neck defects using tissue from another part of the body; the arteries and veins of this tissue are connected to arteries and veins in the neck under a microscope

 UT Southwestern’s team of specialists can also perform reconstructive surgery if bones or other structures are affected by the tumor.
 In many cases, we can perform reconstructive surgery at the same time as the cancer surgery.

 - Transoral robotic surgery (TORS): Performed with the aid of a robotic arm that is operated by a surgeon, TORS provides access to small and often difficult-to-reach areas of the mouth and throat, without any external incisions.

 - Endoscopic laser surgery: Surgeons can remove tumors using a laser attached to an endoscope (a thin, flexible tube with a tiny camera) inserted through the mouth or nose.

 A new technology developed by UT Southwestern head and neck cancer surgeon Baran Sumer, M.D., and his team of researchers might soon be available to help with the surgical removal of cancer.
-The pH Nanosensor is an injection that highlights cancerous areas on a screen so that surgeons know exactly where to operate.
+The pH Nanosensor is an injection that highlights cancerous areas on a screen so surgeons know exactly where to operate.
 UT Southwestern is one of three medical centers – and the lead site – participating in a Phase 2 clinical trial of the technology.

 Targeted radiation therapy is often given to head and neck cancer patients as part of a multidisciplinary treatment regimen.
 Targeted therapy helps preserve structures vital to eating, swallowing, speaking, and hearing.